avsigaev/sonm-automation-python/README.md

   `git clone git://github.com/avsigaev/sonm-automation-python.git`

 **Mac OS X:**
-  `brew install python3`

-  `pip3 install -r requirements.txt`
+  `pip3.7 install -r requirements.txt`

 **Linux:**
-  `apt-get install python3 python3-pip`

-  `pip3 install -r requirements.txt`
+  `pip3.7 install -r requirements.txt`

 ## Configuration

-- Edit config.yaml to describe hardware configuration requirements for your task.
+- Describe hardware requirements (see *config_task_claymore.yaml* for example);
-- Create or edit specification of your task you want to run in SONM (see claymore.yaml for example).
+- Describe specification of your task you want to run in SONM (see *claymore.yaml* for example);
+- Edit config.yaml to describe keystore settings and list of tasks for managing.

+You may use this bot to manage multiple different tasks.
+Task configs must have differemt tags.
+You may change configs and you don't need to interrupt bot for this (add/remove tasks, increase or reduce number of instances for each task).
+Configs are reloaded once per minute.

-## Run
+## Usage

-  `./new_monitor.py`
+`./new_monitor.py` (or `nohup ./new_monitor.py &` to run bot in background).

-This will run bot.
-It will create orders and wait for deals.
+Bot will create orders and wait for deals.
 When deal appears, it will start task and will track it.

+You may see bot stats at http://localhost:8081 (you may change default port in config).

+Bot logs are in *monitor.log*.

-If you want to change hardware requirements, you may change config and run:
+If you want to change order price, you may change config and run `sonmcli order purge`.

-`./recreate_orders.py`

-and
+Bot will close deals if task has failed to start.

-`./amnesty.py` to clear blacklist.
+Run `./amnesty.py` to clear blacklist.